Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Preliminaries

-To distinguish the functional roles of tokens within this sequence, we define a \textit{role-based} router function $\ell: \{1, \dots, T\} \to \{r, a\}$.
+To distinguish the roles of tokens within a trajectory, we define a \textit{role-based} router function $\ell: \{1, \dots, T\} \to \{r, a\}$.
 Here, $\ell(t) = r$ indicates that $c_t$ is a \textbf{reasoning token}, while $\ell(t) = a$ indicates a \textbf{tool-use token}.
-An illustrative routing case is shown in Figure.~\ref{fig:grad+router}(B).
+Concretely, the router is defined as:

+This assignment is fully deterministic and triggered by special tokens (e.g., \texttt{<search>} marks the start of a tool-call span as illustrated in Fig.~\ref{fig:grad+router}(B)).
 The agent is optimized to maximize the expected reward $\mathcal{J}(\theta) = \mathbb{E}[R(\tau)]$.
-We estimate the policy gradient:
+We estimate the policy gradient: \begin{small}

-where $\mathcal{A}(\tau)$ is the advantage derived by reward $R(\tau)$.
+\end{small} where $\mathcal{A}(\tau)$ is the advantage derived by reward $R(\tau)$.
 In standard ARL, a single set of shared parameters $\theta$ is updated using gradients from both reasoning and tool-use tokens, without considering the distinction specified by $\ell(t)$.